Crispin Gonzalez

-Crispin Gonzalez (April 13, 1936 – January 21, 2017) was an American ceramicist known for his contributions to the Chicano art movement and his innovative approach to ceramic art.
+Crispin Gonzalez (April 13, 1936 – January 21, 2017) was an American ceramicist known for his innovative approach to ceramic art.

 His works often incorporate traditional Indigenous, Mexican, and Asian motifs, combined with contemporary themes and experimental glazing techniques.
 Gonzalez's career spanned over thirty-three years as a professor of ceramics at Chaffey College and other institutions, where he mentored a generation of artists, many of whom have continued his legacy in ceramics.

 Early life and education

-Gonzalez was born in Claremont, California, and grew up in the Pomona-Inland Valley area of Southern California.
-He attended Claremont High School and later pursued higher education in art and ceramics at Mt.
+Gonzalez was born in and raised in Claremont, California.
+He attended Claremont High School, played varsity football, and later pursued higher education in art and ceramics at Mt.
 San Antonio College and California State University, Fullerton, where he studied under Jerry Rothman.
 He received his Master of Fine Arts degree from Claremont Graduate University, where he studied with notable ceramicists, including Henry Takemoto, Paul Soldner, and Peter Voulkos.

 Career and teaching

 Gonzalez began his teaching career as an adjunct professor at California State University, Los Angeles, the University of Southern California, and Pitzer College between 1968 and 1971.
 In 1971, he secured a full-time position at Chaffey College, where he taught for thirty-three years until his retirement in 2004.
 At Chaffey, Gonzalez developed specialized courses in kiln-building and glaze techniques, influencing many students to pursue higher degrees in ceramics and establish their own studios.
 His teaching style and technical expertise left a lasting impact on his students and the ceramics community at large.